~The Establishment of RISTEX~

 < Characteristics of Challenges in Resolving Specific Social Issues >

-■ Realization of social innovations through a challenging approach in R&D
+- Realization of social innovations through challenging approaches to R&D

-■ Elucidation of issues to be resolved by observing society and understanding the background and diversity of the issues, and construction of new social systems that are based on the analyses of human decision making, social psychology, and economic perspectives
+- Investigation of backgrounds and diversity of social issues and identification of issues which require solutions; construction of new social systems that are based on the analyses of human decision making, social psychology, and economic perspectives

 (2) ELSI (ethical, legal and social implications/issues) Initiatives

-The Fifth Basic Plan for Science and Technology, councils in the MEXT and other bodies are stating the need to respond to ethical, legal, and social implications (ELSI) of science, technology and innovation (STI), such as the delay in provision of sufficient regulatory frameworks and a gap between people’s values and adaptability and those imposed by STI, arising from the rapid development of STI.
-It is also pointed out that the networking of researchers and a sustainable mechanism to secure ELSI experts are important in resolving ELSI.
+The Fifth Basic Plan for Science and Technology, councils in the MEXT and other bodies stated the need to respond to ethical, legal, and social implications/issues (ELSI) of science, technology and innovation (STI), such as the delay in provision of sufficient regulatory frameworks and a gap between people’s values and adaptability and those imposed by STI, arising from the rapid development of STI.
+It was also pointed out that the networking of researchers and a sustainable mechanism to secure ELSI experts are important in resolving ELSI.

-RISTEX is undertaking R&D related to ELSI of information technology in the “Human Information Technology Ecosystem (HITE)” R&D Focus Area, launched in FY2016.
-In FY2020, a new R&D program started to fund research on ELSI of emerging technologies as well as the training of diverse ELSI researchers and practitioners.
+RISTEX is undertaking R&D related to ELSI of information technology in the "Human Information Technology Ecosystem (HITE)" R&D Focus Area, launched in FY2016.
+In FY2020, a new R&D program started to fund research on ELSI/RRI of emerging technologies as well as the training of diverse ELSI/RRI researchers and practitioners.

 < Characteristics of Engagement in ELSI>

-■ Promotion of interactions between R&D and society by taking advantage of JST being an R&D agency, and RISTEX's network of humanities and social sciences (HSS) researchers
+- Promotion of interactions between R&D and society by taking advantage of JST being an R&D agency, and RISTEX's network of humanities and social sciences researchers

 |2000||The Science and Technology Agency established the Study Group on R&D of Science and Technology for Society (Chairperson: Hiroyuki Yoshikawa, then the President of the Science Council of Japan), and issued recommendations in December under the title of "Promoting Research and Development of Science and Technology for Society."|